Sapphire-code/Sapphire-code/README.md

 ###

-<p align="left">✨ Creating bugs since 2019.<br>🔭 I'm currently learning rust.<br>🎯 Goals: become an efficient programmer and pursue astronomy in the future.<br>🎲 Fun fact: I am not that good at computer science, I'm just good at taking different perspectives at problematic code, which allows me to solve issues quickly.<br>💀 my coding skills are kinda mid.</p>
+<p align="left">✨ Creating bugs since 2019.<br>🔭 I'm currently learning Golang.<br>🎯 Goals: become an efficient programmer and pursue astronomy in the future.<br>🎲 Fun fact: I am not that good at computer science, I'm just good at taking different perspectives at problematic code, which allows me to solve issues quickly.<br>💀 my coding skills are kinda mid.</p>

 ###